TouchDeeper/BetaGo/README.md

         2. add `export RIDGEBACK_URDF_EXTRAS=~/BetaGo_ws/src/betago_description/urdf/betago/ridgeback_urdf_extras.xacro` in the end.
         3. terminal:`source ~/.bashrc`

 - Check if the model has been downloaded in `~/.Gazebo/`, if not, you need to download the model first and put it in `~/.Gazebo/`.
+[Download link](https://bitbucket.org/osrf/gazebo_models/downloads/).
+For Chinese, download from [rosclub.cn](http://www.rosclub.cn/post-37.html) : link: http://pan.baidu.com/s/1pKaeg0F, password:cmxc

 ### Real robot
 #### Step to connect to the ridgeback by wired connection
 1. plug in the network cable.